 Learning a second language; gaining points in competitive races; training to the highest possible certification level.
 We can easily glean from all this that becoming a snowboard instructor in France is not an easy option.
 But becoming one of the select few to teach in France was never going to be easy.

 If you’ve got the time, dedication, and ability then go for it and good luck!
 You'll make a decent living in the end.
-And you could start your journey here by getting your BASI Level 2 on our 11-week BASI snowboard instructor programme in the Three Valleys, France.
+And you could start your journey here by getting your BASI Level 2 on our 11-week BASI snowboard instructor course in the Three Valleys, France.
+We also run a 11-week BASI ski instructor course.